Twenty Twelve

 It’s September 2011 and the new website I’ve been agonising over for months is almost complete.
 It took a while because up until this point I had basically been cheating, using a template-based website builder to create my online presence quickly and easily without having to write any code.
 Consequently, I had to teach myself the basics of HTML, CSS, Javascript and enough PHP to integrate a WordPress blog before I could begin.
 Quite an effort you might think, but curiosity will do that to you.
 I never liked having a website that I didn’t build myself because I didn’t understand how it worked or how to fix it if something got broken, not to mention the fact that I was always constrained within a boxy template of someone else’s creation.

 It may have taken months, but my curiosity is satisfied, I know my new site intimately and gained a great deal of technical knowledge that can be applied to other projects in the future.
 If you haven’t checked out the rest of the site yet, there’s plenty to see so feel free to amble around at your leisure.
-There’ll be some new work in the gallery later this week, and I’ll be adding a little gift shop in the new year, stocked with prints and other illustrated shinies
+There’ll be some new work in the gallery later this week, and I’m planning to add a little gift shop in the new year, stocked with prints and other illustrated shinies

 Okay now a warning, the remainder of this blog is wedding related so if you’re the kind of bloke/sane woman whose brain shuts down the moment a female mentions anything even slightly matrimonial, you may want to click that little x in the top-right now.
 For those who are still with me, we’ve reached November and I’ve just finished a brochure for a certain Isle Of Wight Wedding Photographer called Chris Cowley.
 Chris wanted to showcase some of his work to prospective clients, so I came up with this clean and elegant design to match his existing website and branding.
 Click on the image to see more, or follow the link above if you’re in need of an excellent photographer for your wedding – I really can’t recommend him highly enough.